consevempthe/Plunder_Chess_Game/design/TasksAndStories.md

 | | |
 | :--- | :---
 | Notes | - This could be settings like - choosing who starts the game, turn timers and game timers, allowing players to plunder multiple times etc.
-| Acceptance Criteria | - Rules changes affect both players <br> - Players should be notified of the rules for the invitation
+| Acceptance Criteria | - Rules changes affect both players <br /> - Players should be notified of the rules for the invitation
 | Tasks | 72.
 Allow player to choose who starts the game

 ---